Kunjesh9867/HackerRank/MySQL/Basic Select/README.md

 # Weather Observation Station 3

-Query a list of CITY names from STATION for cities that have an even ID number.
-Print the results in any order, but exclude duplicates from the answer.
+`Query a list of CITY names from STATION for cities that have an even ID number.
+Print the results in any order, but exclude duplicates from the answer.`

-### Input Format

 The STATION table is described as follows:
 | Field       |   Type     |